St. Maarten and St. Martin Restaurants

 La Patrona is SXM's first AUTHENTIC Mexican Restaurant -- NOT Tex-Mex, but the real thing, conceived, developed, launched and staffed by Mexicans who know what Mexican fine dining is today and who reflect that in their recipes and their entire approach here.
 Superb appetizers -- one with shrimp loaded in a half large avocado is downright amazing, practically a meal in itself.
 Get a bottle of wine with dinner -- not pricey and delicious.
 Our favorite dinner so far is Chicken Tampico (amazing), but all of their dinners show a flair for great flavor, healthful ingredients, and authenticity.
 La Patrona is brand new, in a gorgeous seaside location on the Marina Plaza at Simpson Bay Resort which itself just completed a $35-million total renovation.
 Go...great new restaurant.

-Sushiitto at Princess Port de Plaisance Casino (outside and to the left of the main entrance) has the best sushi on the island and it is priced reasonably, a rarity on SXM.
-Owned by Pierre Ferland, the "Pete" of Pineapple Pete Restaurant.
+Wasabi Charlie has the best sushi on the island and it is priced reasonably, a rarity on SXM.
+Owned by Pierre Ferland, the "Pete" of Pineapple Pete Restaurant, it's next door to Pineapple Pete.
 We love it (we're sushi addicts).
 They're offering discounts for JMB members too.
 Do it if you like Japanese, you will not be disappointed.

-Lal's Indian Cuisine "Curry in a Hurry" behind Le Gourmet Marche on Airport Road, Simpson Bay, is wonderful.
+Lal's Indian Cuisine "Curry in a Hurry" behind the small casino on Airport road near the lagoon end of the airport runway is wonderful.
 Totally relaxed atmosphere, low prices, and really great food.
 We love the chicken korma, butter chicken (named for its tenderness --there isn't any butter in it), chicken tikka, naan, and lots more.
 Many vegetarian entrees.

 Top Carrot vegetarian cuisine in Simpson Bay at the Yacht Club also offers some non-vegetarian lunches, but as always is predominantly vegetarian and the best on the island.